Rude-Enterprises/WDL-DiscordBot/README.md

 A Discord bot made for the [World Doom League](http://doomleague.org "WDL")

 Many uses include data analysis with WDL statistics, managing pickup games, and more !
-WDL Bot interacts with **Jwarrier's** comprehensive stats of the WDL, the public googledoc can be found [here](https://docs.google.com/spreadsheets/d/1aNmdUyvBTXN732ONNwZ1l-PrUBxSSLIFK0OjdNBfkrM/edit#gid=2078033722 "Jwarrier's WDLSTATS")
+WDL Bot interacts with **Jwarrier's** comprehensive stats of the WDL, the public google-doc can be found [here](https://docs.google.com/spreadsheets/d/1aNmdUyvBTXN732ONNwZ1l-PrUBxSSLIFK0OjdNBfkrM/edit#gid=2078033722 "Jwarrier's WDLSTATS")

 A few screenshots below: